oscar-system/Oscar.jl/docs/src/Groups/permgroup.md

 ## Operations for permutation groups

-All operations, properties and attributes for general groups describe in the previous sections are supported for permutation groups.
-In addition there are some specific to permutation group.
+All operations, properties and attributes for general groups described in the previous sections are supported for permutation groups.
+In addition there are some specific to permutation groups.

 In OSCAR, every permutation group has a degree `n`, that corresponds to the size of the set on which `G` acts.